 Risk-Free for the Service Industry

-Customers love risk-free or money-back guarantee offers.
+Customers love risk-free and money-back guarantee offers.
 So, if you are selling products or tangible goods, it makes sense to offer money-back to reduce consumer risks if it fails to deliver its function.

 But what if you are selling services?